bell-kevin/kevin1/README.md

 These are skills you practiced in this and previous modules and will now demonstrate:

-Creating and using pointers
+-Creating and using pointers

-Using C-Strings and the String class
+-Using C-Strings and the String class

-Creating and using arrays
+-Creating and using arrays

-Creating and using 2D arrays
+-Creating and using 2D arrays

-Sorting arrays
+-Sorting arrays

-Searching arrays
+-Searching arrays

-Creating and using vectors
+-Creating and using vectors

-Writing and using structures
+-Writing and using structures

-Writing and using classes
+-Writing and using classes

-Writing and using functions
+-Writing and using functions

-Passing parameters to functions
+-Passing parameters to functions

-Returning values from functions
+-Returning values from functions

-Using loops
+-Using loops

-Reading input and writing output
+-Reading input and writing output

-Module 6 Competency Project: Repair Shop Bill
+# Module 6 Competency Project: Repair Shop Bill

 Create a project that calculates the bill at a repair shop.
 The bill includes:

-labor charge, which is the number of hours of labor entered by the user charged at the rate of $50.00/hour.
+-labor charge, which is the number of hours of labor entered by the user charged at the rate of $50.00/hour.

-parts charge, which is a double entered by the user
+-parts charge, which is a double entered by the user

-shop fee, which is the total of the labor and parts charges times the shop fee rate of 5%
+-shop fee, which is the total of the labor and parts charges times the shop fee rate of 5%

-tax, which is the total of the labor charge, parts charge, and shop fee, times the tax rate of 4%
+-tax, which is the total of the labor charge, parts charge, and shop fee, times the tax rate of 4%

-total, which is the sum of the labor charge, parts charge, shop fee, and tax
+-total, which is the sum of the labor charge, parts charge, shop fee, and tax

 Print out a bill with the line items listed above, with all numbers formatted as currency.